sumit-wq/interview_projects/README.md

-# Getting Started with Create React App

-Recursive File Manager - React JS Machine Coding Interview Question
+# Recursive File Manager - React JS Machine Coding Interview Question

 In this GitHub repository, you will find a recursive file manager implemented in React JS.
 The file manager is designed to handle a hierarchical folder structure, where folders are always displayed on top, followed by the files below.